Q: What is infusion therapy?

 Q: Can I travel?

 A: Almost all home infusion patients are able to travel.
 You need to make sure you have all necessary supplies for the length of your travel, and access to medical care if you need it while you are away.
-Always check with a pharmacist or nurse when planning a trip and we will do everything we can to accommodate you.
+Always check with an Infusion Solutions pharmacist or nurse when planning a trip and we will do everything we can to accommodate you.

 Q: Will my infusion treatment interfere with other medications?